cheungbx/fridgemon/README.md

 Connect the GND of the SHT20  to the GND of the ESP8266 Connect the SDA of the SHT20 to GPIO GPIO4 aka D2 of the ESP8266 Connect the SCL of the SHT20 to GPIO GPIO5 aka D1 of the ESP8266s.
-The SHT sensor can be connected to a max 1 M dupoint cable.
+The SHT sensor can be connected to a max 1 Meter long  dupoint cable.
-Cable > 1M may not work as the  data signals dies out due to the long distance and the interference may be too much.
+Cable > 1 Meter may not work as the  data signals dies out due to the long distance and the interference may be too much.

 Optionally, you can add a light sensor BH1750 for a Lux meter.